Frequently Asked Questions

 For continued expansion it was determined that large users have the highest potential to conserve drinking water and lowest investment cost to connect due to their higher water demands and proximity to the current system.
 In September 2008, the Tampa Water Department signed an agreement with the Hillsborough County Aviation Authority (HCAA), the City's first official larger reclaimed water user.
 The reclaimed water main was extended to Tampa International Airport and the HCAA began taking reclaimed water from the City in early 2010, initially for irrigation and then for their cooling towers.
 The City is installing a reclaimed water main larger than the size needed to meet the HCAA's demands to allow the City to potentially expand the reclaimed water system around the airport and toward Rocky Point.

 In addition to continuing negotiations with other large users, expansion plans are underway in other parts of Tampa as well.
-The reclaimed water system was extended to provide irrigation when the Curtis Hixon Riverfront Park opened in 2009; and plans continue to move forward to expand reclaimed water further down Bayshore Boulevard and the surrounding area.
+The reclaimed water system was extended to provide irrigation when the Curtis Hixon Riverfront Park opened in 2009; and recently expand the reclaimed watersystem further down Bayshore Boulevard and the surrounding area.

 Additional expansion driven by larger users will allow reclaimed water service to expand to the residential users surrounding the new mains.
 If you are interested in becoming a reclaimed water customer, contact (813) 274-8811 for more information.